Gapped momentum states

 A distinct effect of dissipation is related to a situation where the energy of the system is not changed overall, but the propagation range of a collective mode (e.g. phonon) acquires a finite range.
-No dissipation takes place when a plane wave propagates in a crystal where the wave is an eigenstate.
+No dissipation takes place when a plane wave propagates in a crystal where the wave is an eigenstate \cite{ropp}.
 However, a plane wave dissipates in systems with structural and dynamical disorder such as liquids.
-As a result, the dispersion relation becomes gapped in momentum space \cite{ropp}.
+As we will see, the dispersion relation becomes gapped in momentum space as a result.

 The purpose of this review is to discuss how the DR with the gap in $k$-space, or gapped momentum states (GMS), emerge in different physical situations, explore their common physical origin and discuss some important implications for dynamical and thermodynamic properties of the system.
 Understanding GMS is fairly straightforward in condensed matter systems such as liquids, and so we start with liquids and supercritical fluids.
 We subsequently find that a Lagrangian formulation of liquid dynamics with GMS involves a two-field description and proceed to showing how this description also emerges in the Keldysh-Schwinger technique developed to describe dissipative processes.
 We then proceed to considering the emergence of GMS in other areas of physics: strongly-coupled plasma, electromagnetic waves, the non-linear Sine-Gordon model, quasihydrodynamic approach and, finally, holographic models.
 In addition to theory, we review modeling and experimental evidence for GMS in liquids and strongly-coupled plasma.